angular/angular/aio/content/guide/static-query-migration.md

 This strategy of resolving queries at different times based on the location of potential query matches has caused a lot of confusion.
 Namely:

-* Sometimes queries are available in `ngOnInit`, but sometimes they aren't and it's not clear why (see [21800](https://github.com/angular/angular/issues/21800) or [19872](https://github.com/angular/angular/issues/19872)).
+* Sometimes query results are available in `ngOnInit`, but sometimes they aren't and it's not clear why (see [21800](https://github.com/angular/angular/issues/21800) or [19872](https://github.com/angular/angular/issues/19872)).

 * `@ViewChild` queries are resolved at a different time from `@ViewChildren` queries, and `@ContentChild` queries are resolved at a different time from `@ContentChildren` queries.
 If a user turns a `@ViewChild` query into a `@ViewChildren` query, their code can break suddenly because the timing has shifted.